 The manual covers the whole of the UK within one manual.

 Trainees will need to have some knowledge of plumbing and the water industry.

 Training and Assessment is carried out in centre which usually lasts one day.
 However some independent studying prior to attending will be required.

 Certification of this course will go towards some of the entry requirements of meeting the criteria to join a competent person scheme e.g. (APHC) where a recognised plumbing qualification may be needed.

-Water Regulations/Byelaws certificates have no expiry date applied.
+The Water Regulations/Byelaws certificate has no expiry date applied.

 The course is for anyone requiring an understanding of water regulations/water byelaws.
 In particular those wishing to become approved plumbers/contractors.
 Successful candidates are encouraged to join an approved plumbers/contractors scheme, such as those managed by SNIPEF, APHC, CIPHE, WIAPS, and the regional water utility companies.
 This enables them to issue a certificate of completion to both the householder and water company.

-Both manuals consist of twelve modules, an introduction and a glossary.
-The very comprehensive course starts with intensive training in the 12 modules, followed by the completion of the assessments.
-There are no practical elements – all training is theoretical.
-Candidates must successfully pass all the assessments to gain the WRAS/BPEC Water Regulations/Byelaws certificate.
+The manual consists of 19 Learning Outcomes, an introduction and a glossary.
+The very comprehensive course starts with intensive training in the 19 modules, followed by the completion of the assessments.
+There are no practical elements, all training is theoretical.
+Candidates must successfully pass all the assessments to gain the BPEC Water Regulations/Byelaws certificate.